 Lexington also is overseeing a current Comprehensive Investment and Stabilization project focusing on downtown infrastructure, aimed to begin this month.

-Lexington’s Fieldhouse project is using Civic Community Center Financing Fund money to build an activity and recreation center capable of hosting year-round sporting events.
-It was finished in January of 2016.
+Lexington received a planning grant from the Civic Community Center Financing Fund to complete a feasibility study on the development of an indoor recreation facility for racquet sports and other community recreational activities.
+The study will be complete in 2021 with the goal of applying to the CCCFF for construction dollars moving forward……….

 Housing Development Projects: